haesleinhuepf/BioImageAnalysisNotebooks/docs/intro.md

 ## Material origin

 This repository contains Jupyter notebooks collected from multiple sources.
-They are maintained here to produce course materials with more streamlinded relationships between contents.
+They are maintained here to produce course materials with more streamlined relationships between contents.
 In case you are interested in specific topics, you may find more recent materials in the notebook source repositories.

 * [apoc](https://github.com/haesleinhuepf/apoc)
 * [BiaPol blog](https://github.com/biapol/blog)